Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

-The complexity of the NV-HV matching algorithm consists of two parts: candidate NV-IV matching identification and maximum matching for NVs.
-The first part needs to iterate through all NV-IV pairs to verify whether they meet V2V communication range and IV computing resource conditions.
-Consequently, the complexity of this part is $\mathcal{O}\left( N I \right)$.
-The method for maximum matching is to search for augmenting paths.
-For each NV, in the worst case, it may need to traverse all edges (i.e., the candidate matches in the adjacency list obtained from the first part).
-Hence, the complexity of the second part is $\mathcal{O}\left( N^2I \right)$.
-The overall worst-case complexity of the matching algorithm is $\mathcal{O}\left( NI+N^2I \right) \approx \mathcal{O}\left( N^2I \right)$.
-When the adjacency list is sparse, the complexity will be significantly reduced.
-Obtaining the optimal task offloading decision for each matched NV requires traversing its subtasks, resulting in a complexity of $\mathcal{O}\left( H \overline{M} \right)$, where $\overline{M}$ represents the average number of subtasks for each application.
-Note that the reason for using the number of HVs $H$ here is that it is equivalent to the number of NVs successfully matched in the Vehicle Tier.
-The optimal V2V transmission delay and computing resource allocation strategy can be directly derived by substituting the known parameters into the optimal solution expressions, which belong to constant time complexity.
-Consequently, the overall complexity of the method in the Vehicle Tier is $\mathcal{O}\left( N^2 I + H \overline{M} \right)$.
+In the RV-SV matching algorithm, the candidate matching identification needs to traverse all RV-IV pairs to verify whether both conditions are satisfied, with the complexity of $\mathcal{O}\left( N I \right)$.
+The worst-case complexity of the maximum matching step is $\mathcal{O}\left( N^2I \right)$ when all the RV-IV pairs are identified as candidate matching.
+Hence, the overall complexity of the RV-SV matching algorithm is $\mathcal{O}\left( N^2I \right)$.
+Obtaining the optimal task offloading decision for matched RVs requires traversing their subtasks, resulting in a complexity of $\mathcal{O}\left( \overline{M}S \right)$, where $\overline{M}$ represents the average number of subtasks for each application, and the number of SVs $S$ is equal to the number of RVs successfully matched in the Vehicle Tier.
+Due to efficient closed-form solutions, the complexity of deriving the optimal V2V transmission delay and computing resource allocation stems only from the bisection search with tolerance $\epsilon$, yielding a complexity of $\mathcal{O}\left( \log_2(\frac{1}{\epsilon}) \right)$.
+Consequently, the complexity of optimizing offloading decisions and resource allocation is $\mathcal{O}\left( \overline{M}S \log_2(\frac{1}{\epsilon}) \right)$.
+Since $\overline{M}$ and $\log(\frac{1}{\epsilon})$ are typically small and $S \leq N$, the dominant complexity of the overall solution for the Vehicle Tier is $\mathcal{O}(N^2 I)$.
+This indicates that our method scales polynomially with the number of RVs and is computationally efficient for task and resource scheduling in vehicular networks.